Client Case Blog Post: 6 Proven Steps to Educate, Engage, and Convert

 How to do it:

-• Remove names, companies, locations, and specific figures
+• Remove names, locations, and numbers that could identify the client

-• Change small details without altering the lesson
+• Alter small details without changing the core insight

-• Reframe the story as “a startup founder,” “a distributor in MENA,” or “a tech consultant”
+• Reframe the client as “a regional distributor,” “a SaaS startup,” or “a family-owned construction firm”

 Step 3: Identify the Educational Angle